Beer, Spirits & Wine Barcodes

 Do I need to get different barcodes for different vintages of wine?

 Possibly.
-If different vintages are available for sale the same time in the retail stores, and have different prices, then you will definitely need a different barcode for each vintage (so that the correct price appears when the barcode is scanned at checkout).
+If different vintages are available for sale at the same time in the retail stores and have different prices, then you will definitely need a different barcode for each vintage (so that the correct price appears when the barcode is scanned at checkout).

 What type of barcode do I need for the outer delivery cartons of wine?